|

 Balnaves Coonawarra Wine Sales

+The architect is to be congratulated on guiding the client into financing a unique building in the area.
 The expression of the concept is very appropriate to the building's function and to its rural site.
 The architect has approached the environmental control considerations and cost effectiveness in a responsible manner.
+The proximity of the structure to the manmade trout lake creates an ambience and attitude which is most appropriate to the building's use.

 |